 Harlei: Whereas in The Paradox Men it's the other way round - in the great one-off reality change, we're replaced.
 By something better.

-Stid: I concede that The Paradox Men makes a good case for the wipe-out!
+Stid: I concede that The Paradox Men makes a good case for the wipe-out.
+Its replacement-reality is a clear improvement.
 But usually, I agree with Zendexor: the thought of wholesale reality-change gives me the shivers.

 Incidentally, since this site is supposed to be about the Solar System, I'd like to mention that The End of Eternity makes an interesting point about space travel.
 Time Travel seems to have a hampering effect on Space Travel.
 As though a plot can't bear the weight of both.